Book your place at one of our open evening or open events.

 Year 9

-The 2024 Pupil admission number (PAN) for Year 9 is 81.
+The September 2025 Pupil admission number (PAN) for Year 9 is 80.

-• Distance between home address and the nodal point nearest to that address for 50% female students and 50% Male students.
+ii.
 Distance will be calculated according to a straight line measurement between the applicant’s home and the nodal / measuring point (as the crow flies).
-In the event that a tie break situation occurs for the distance criteria, a random allocation tie break will be used.

-The points have been selected to allow access to the Academy for pupils living in a wider area than that local to the school.
+iv.
+The nodal points have been selected to allow access to the Academy for pupils living in a wider area than that local to the school.
 Railway stations have been selected as the nodal points for their obvious links to engineering, to allow a good geographical spread of points and to encourage pupils to use public transport when travelling to school.
 There is one nodal point in each of Birmingham’s six area networks.

 If Aston University Engineering Academy (AUEA) is oversubscribed in any year group, all unsuccessful applicants will be placed on a waiting list and informed by AUEA.